chemfiles/chemfiles/doc/src/classes/helpers.rst

             // chemfiles::optional is convertible to bool
         }

-        // Setting a value
+        // setting a value
         optional = 78.0;

-        // Getting back the value
+        // extracting the value
         double a = *optional;
         double b = optional.value();

-        // Specifying a default value when data is missing double c = optional.value_or(-1);
+        // specifying a default value to be used if data is missing double c = optional.value_or(-1);